replicate/replicate-raycast/README.md

 # Replicate API Raycast Extension

-View your prediction history and search for predictions by prompt.
+Run models, view your prediction history, and more.

 Create an account and get an API token here (required): https://replicate.com